culturesofknowledge/emplaces/design/README.md

 The default/preferred place name and its alternate names will come from the reference gazetteer.
 All alternative names and their labels will be stored and indexed but only some will be displayed.
 For example, while we will allow users to find places using e.g. a Chinese transliteration there may be no need to display this transliteration in the list of alternative names.
 For the display list, alternative names from a short list of major European languages and historical forms (i.e. Latin) should suffice.
 Next, the list of alternative names will be compared with one or more additional gazetteers (preferably Getty TGN).
 From these, a merged set of unique alternative names will be shown (to avoid havinh to list e.g. Rome, Rome, Rome for each GeoName supported language).
 The sources for the alternative names will be recorded and made accessible.

-## Canonical URI
+## Current Hierarchy

 **Priority:** Required

-**Source:** Generated
+**Source:** Core Data

-This should be a short form permanent URI based on the custom domain for EM Places (e.g. emplaces.info).
-It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.
+The administrative/political hierarchy for a current place provided by the reference gazetteer.
+By definition, a historical (i.e. former) place can’t display its administrative hierarchy here – instead, a placeholder message will refer the user to the section on ‘Historical Hierarchies’.

 ## Location